PetyrB2/GuessTheNumber/README.md

 Written in Java

-Also has Higher or Lower a but like Bruce Forsyth =)
+Also has Higher or Lower a bit like Bruce Forsyth =)